12 Powerful Ways to Use PLCs with SQL Databases - Part 2

 If you’d like more details on these SQL Bridge tips, watch this excerpt from our webinar, featuring Co-Director of Sales Engineering Travis Cox:

-For more information on using SQL databases with SCADA systems, check out our white paper “SQL: The Next Big Thing in SCADA” or the “SQL in Ignition” section in our User Manual.
+For more information on using SQL databases with SCADA systems, check out our white paper “Integrating SQL Databases and SCADA to Maximize Efficiency and Reliability” or the “SQL in Ignition” section in our User Manual.